SignalK/specification/gitbook-docs/security.md

 If the server does not implement this authentication mechanism it must return HTTP error code 501 (Not Implemented).

-### Authentication via WebSockets and Similar Transports
+### Authentication via WebSockets, Tcp, and Similar Transports

-The client should send a message like the following.
+The client should send a the following message

 ```json
 {